Tayphong043/teamcity-documentation/topics/kubernetes-executor.md

 ## Special Notes and Limitations

 * Currently, a project can use only one Kubernetes integration.
 We expect to support multiple executors per project (along with a mechanism to prioritize them) in future release cycles.
+* Executor mode is an agentless integration, so TeamCity is not aware of any "classic" build agents on the Kubernetes side.
+This leads to a "Build agent was disconnected while running a build" warning displayed when a build handled by an executor is running.
+As long as builds finish successfully, this warning does not indicate a misconfiguration or connectivity issue and can be disregarded.
+We expect to resolve this behavior in upcoming bug-fix releases.